ALIGN-analoglayout/2019-01-ALIGN/Cell_Generation/Readme.md

       Xcopy: "Xcopy" times reference current
       UnitCap: Value of the unit cap (e.g. python fabric_cap.py 2 1 1; it will generate a capacitance of value 2fF)

-NOTE: After execution of the file  a Json file "mydesign_dr_globalrouting.json" will be generated in this directory; copy this file in "./Viewer/INPUT/" and open "./Viewer/index.html" to view the generated layout

 # To run a file on Docker